-A long-term alliance shows how businesses can partner with NGOs to improve social impact and find new market opportunities
+A long-term alliance between Swiss Re and Oxfam shows how businesses can partner with NGOs to improve social impact and find new market opportunities.

 Dr. Jonathan Doh is a world expert on corporate and non-profit partnerships.
 He is Professor of Management and Operations at the Villanova School of Business.

-Businesses can improve their social and environmental performance and find new market opportunities through partnerships with non-governmental organizations (NGOs).
-The knowledge, expertise and capabilities of NGOs and corporations are different and may be complementary.
+Businesses can improve their social and environmental performance in addition to finding new market opportunities through partnerships with non-governmental organizations (NGOs).
+The knowledge, expertise and capabilities of NGOs and corporations are different.
+As a result, the different organizational strengths may be complementary.
 Together, NGOs and companies can often accomplish more than they could alone.
-But misunderstandings and other obstacles can prevent partnerships from reaching their potential.
+But misunderstandings and other obstacles can prevent NGO partnerships from reaching their potential.

-Read on for key lessons for companies wanting to engage with NGOs, illustrated using the example of a partnership between Swiss Re and Oxfam.
+Read on for key lessons for companies wanting to successfully partner with NGOs, illustrated using the example of a partnership between Swiss Re and Oxfam.

 Swiss Re, too, saw potential benefits in the collaboration.
-Swiss Re’s experience was primarily in wealthy countries, but it was interested in expanding its market to developing countries and had a strong organizational commitment to addressing climate change.
+Swiss Re’s experience was primarily in wealthy countries, but it was interested in expanding its market to developing countries, like Ethiopia, and had a strong organizational commitment to addressing climate change.
 Swiss Re valued Oxfam’s long-time presence in Ethiopia and its deep understanding of the country’s environment and culture.

 At Oxfam, the project leader recalled, “Several influential and powerful colleagues speculated with open hostility about what Swiss Re’s real motives must be.”
-Strong leadership allowed the project to go forward.
+Strong leadership overcame internal resistance and allowed the project to go forward.
 The project champion was respected by other employees and the project had backing from executive leadership.

 At Swiss Re, the project had strong champions who involved both business and philanthropic units, linking the project clearly to business strategy.